SergioMEV/slurm-for-dummies/README.md

 ```
 $ sudo /usr/sbin/mungekey
 ```
+> With future updates of munge, slurm, and ubuntu, specific file locations may change.

 Now, we have to ensure all of the munge files have the correct permissions.
 This just entails giving the munge user ownership over all the munge files.
 You don't have to create the munge user manually since it should have been created by munge when we installed the packages above.
 In fact, we recommend saving yourself the trouble and not creating the user yourself.
 We had a lot of troubles stem from trying to create it ourselves.

 To Setup the correct permissions, use the following commands: